 Individuals who don’t care about Bluetooth, but do care about the environment and good sound should check out Thinksound ov21.
 It uses plastic derived from cellulose and sustainable wood.
 (Click image to expand.)

-Finally, if your priorities are inexpensive, excellent noise cancelling, and bass emphasis, grab the Monoprice BT-600ANC.
+Finally, if your priorities are inexpensive, excellent noise canceling, and bass emphasis, grab the Monoprice BT-600ANC.
 The ANC rivals Apple AirPods Max at less than 20% the price.
 The frequency response is certainly not accurate, but it supplies the oomph.

 Frequently asked questions about the House of Marley Positive Vibration XL ANC